Neonatal Intensive Care Unit

 Pediatric Hospitalist – A pediatrician (MD/DO) who has completed a 3-year pediatric residency and dedicates their practice to the hospital-setting.
 Members of Fairfax Neonatal Associates.

 Neonatal Nurse Practitioner (NNP) – A registered nurse with advanced training and successfully met all the requirements for board certification as a neonatal nurse practitioner.
 They will assess, supervise and manage NICU patients in consultation and collaboration with the neonatologists.
-All of the NNPs at the specific hospitals FNAPC serves are part of Fairfax Neonatal Associates.
-Members of Fairfax Neonatal Associates.
+All of the NNPs at the specific hospitals FNA serves are part of Fairfax Neonatal Associates.

 Medical and Surgical Subspecialists – Physicians from a wide variety of pediatric medical and surgical specialties who may be involved in the care of the NICU patient at the request of the NICU team.
 Our hospitals provide specialized children’s services in more than 35 medical specialties.